Bantu peoples of South Africa: Ubuntu philosophy

 A concept that began to be popularised in the 1950s and became propagated by political thinkers specifically in Southern Africa during the 1960s.
 Ubuntu asserts that society, not a transcendent being, gives human beings their humanity.
 An "extroverted communities" aspect is the most visible part of this ideology.
 There is sincere warmth with which people treat both strangers and members of the community.
 This overt display of warmth is not merely aesthetic but enables formation of spontaneous communities.
 The resultant collaborative work within these spontaneous communities transcends the aesthetic and gives functional significance to the value of warmth.
 It is also implied that Ubuntu is in the ideal of that everyone has different skills and strengths; people are not isolated, and through mutual support they can help each other to complete themselves.

-South African Bantu-speaking people
+Notable people

-Notation of notable people from Black South African hosts renowned, contributors, scholars and professionals from a range of diverse and broad fields, also those who are laureates of national and international recognition and certain individuals from South African monarchs.
+Notable Black people of South Africa include contributors, scholars and professionals from a range of diverse and broad fields, also those who are laureates of national and international recognition and certain individuals from South African monarchs.

+The list of notable Black South Africans includes a diverse range of individuals who have made significant contributions in various fields, including academia, politics, sports, and the arts.
+Here are some examples of notable Black South Africans who have achieved recognition nationally and internationally: